ERR-HRI-Challenge/baseline2024/README.md

 ## Submission

+### Submission Instructions

+#### Code and Results Submission

+**Important Dates:**
+**Test set release:** 12th June
+**Final code and results submission:** 23rd June

+Participants should submit their code and results via email (errathri@gmail.com).

+If the attachment are too large, participants can create a zip uploaded on the cloud.
+However, the last edit should be by the final deadline (**23rd of June**).

+We will release the test set without labels on the **12th of June** and participants will have ten days to refine their models and submit their codes and results (deadline 23rd June).

+#### Paper Submission
+**Deadline:** 14th July via EasyChair (link will be added soon)

 ### Submission Materials

 The test dataset will be made available to researchers.
-By the submission deadline, participants will submit their models predictions, one for each task (RM, UA, IR) in which they decided to participate.
+By the submission deadline, participants will submit their models predictions, up to three for each task (RM, UA, IR) in which they decided to participate.

+Each participant can submit **three models/predictions per task**.

-Submissions must be fully reproducible -- that is, given the models, the evaluation team should be able to obtain the same predictions from the test dataset.
-As such, submission materials **for each task** are:
+Submissions must be fully reproducible - that is, given the models, the evaluation team should be able to obtain the same predictions from the test dataset.
+As such, submission materials for each task are:

 * y_pred (1 dimensional array of predictions from the test dataset)